srabon08/R/Data Wrangling & Data Cleaning Basics.md

  > `filter()`

 the first argument to filter() is a `data frame`, and subsequent arguments are `logical conditions` that are evaluated on any **involved columns**.
-Note that the == is a test for equality.
+Note: == is a test for equality.
+However, try using pipe-forwarding nesting to make it more readable.

 ```js
 filter (mtcars, mpg > 19 & cyl == "6")